-Module activities (course sessions etc.) Activity - type and title Planned instructor Learning goals from curriculum Session 1 and 2: Introduction.
-Quantitative and qualitative analysis tools Cristian Pablo Pennisi (HST) Describe the terminology, concepts and theories in molecular and cellular biology associated to the methods discussed in the module, both under normal conditions and in disease Identify the key technologies and methods used in a biomedical laboratory and recognise their advantages and limitations Identify the current challenges and perspectives in cell and molecular-based assays Sessions 3 and 4: Brightfield microscopy and Fluorescence and confocal microscopy Vladimir Zachar (HST) Understand the principles behind the different methods and the type of data generated Select the most appropriate methods to answer a biomedical and/or translational research question Session 5: Image processing Vladimir Zachar (HST) Understand the principles behind the different methods and the type of data generated Select the most appropriate methods to answer a biomedical and/or translational research question Session 6: Methods in cell electrophysiology Cristian Pablo Pennisi (HST) Understand the principles behind the different methods and the type of data generated Select the most appropriate methods to answer a biomedical and/or translational research question Sessions 7 & 8: Immunological methods Ralf Agger (HST) Understand the principles behind the different methods and the type of data generated Select the most appropriate methods to answer a biomedical and/or translational research question Sessions 9 & 10: Histochemistry and Immunohistochemistry Cristian Pablo Pennisi (HST) Understand the principles behind the different methods and the type of data generated Select the most appropriate methods to answer a biomedical and/or translational research question
+Module activities (course sessions etc.) Activity - Planned Learning goals from type and title instructor curriculum Session 1 (lecture and problem solving, 4 x 45 min) Introduction.
+Quantitative and qualitative analysis tools Cristian Pablo Pennisi (HST) Describe the terminology, concepts and theories in molecular and cellular biology associated to the methods discussed in the module, both under normal conditions and in disease Identify the key technologies and methods used in a biomedical laboratory and recognise their advantages and limitations Identify the current challenges and perspectives in cell and molecular-based assays Session 2 (lecture and problem solving, 4 x 45 min) Microscopy and digital image processing Cristian Pablo Pennisi (HST) Understand the principles behind the different methods and the type of data generated Select the most appropriate methods to answer a biomedical and/or translational research question Session 3 (lecture and problem solving, 4 x 45 min) Histochemistry and Immunohistochemistry Sara Aghazadeh (HST) Understand the principles behind the different methods and the type of data generated Select the most appropriate methods to answer a biomedical and/or translational research question Sessions 4 & 5 (lecture and problem solving, 4 x 45 min each) Immunological methods I and II Ralf Agger (HST) Understand the principles behind the different methods and the type of data generated Select the most appropriate methods to answer a biomedical and/or translational research question Session 6 (lecture and problem solving, 4 x 45 min) Assisted reproductive techniques Hiva Alipour (HST) Understand the principles behind the different methods and the type of data generated Select the most appropriate methods to answer a biomedical and/or translational research question Session 7 (lecture and problem solving 4 x 45 min) Mass spectrometric methods Allan Stensballe (HST) Understand the principles behind the different methods and the type of data generated Select the most appropriate methods to answer a biomedical and/or translational research question Session 8 (lecture and problem solving 4 x 45 min) Simone Riis Porsborg (HST) Understand the principles behind the different methods and the type of data generated Select the most appropriate methods to answer a biomedical and/or translational research question